pennsylvaniaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What are Pennsylvania Criminal Court Records?

-Pennsylvania criminal court records comprise all records pertaining to criminal court proceedings maintained by the state’s judicial system.
-This encompasses legal documentation of indictments, affidavit, testimonies, and judgments relating to criminal court cases within the jurisdiction of the state.
-Court records may not serve as alternative sources of criminal history information, which are usually maintained by law enforcement agencies.
+Pennsylvania criminal court records comprise all records about criminal court proceedings maintained by the state’s judicial system.
+This encompasses legal documentation of indictments, affidavits, testimonies, and judgments relating to criminal court cases within the state's jurisdiction.
+Court records may not serve as alternative sources of criminal history information, which law enforcement agencies usually maintain.
 The Pennsylvania Unified Judicial System provides public access to criminal court records as digital files or in various physical formats upon request.

 The Pennsylvania Criminal Court System